devonzuegel/devonzuegel.com/src/documents/posts/walkable-cities.html.md

 ---
-title: Cities Should Make Walkability a Top Priority
+title: We Should Be Building Cities for People, Not Cars
 author: Devon Zuegel
 tags: ["walkable", "city", "bike", "cycling"]
 collection: posts